 All Creed’s behavior does it draw all eyes to him.
 SIDE NOTE – I love Creed in The Office.
-Back to the too young behavior, being older is a good thing and dressing and acting like you are twenty merely tells everyone around you that you are comfortable being older.
+Back to the too young behavior, being older is a good thing, and dressing and acting like you are twenty merely tells everyone around you that you are UNcomfortable being older.

 I know I can relate to the behavior of trying to cover up something I don’t feel great about.
 I am reminded of my insecurities often and every now and then I catch myself doing something in an attempt to hide them.
 Like other people can’t see through my attempts to hide my insecurities.
 Ha!
 I’m sure my attempts are often pretty hysterical.